BUILD Applications FAQs

 - road or bridge projects eligible under title 23, United States Code;

 - public transportation projects eligible under chapter 53 of title 49, United States Code;

 - passenger and freight rail transportation projects;

-What is the definition for urban and rural under BUILD?
+- What are the definitions for urban and rural under BUILD?

-For the FY 2019 BUILD Transportation Grant Program, a project is designated as urban if it is located within or on the boundary of an Urbanized Area (UA), as designated by the U.S. Census Bureau, and that UA had a population greater than 200,000 in the 2010 Census.
+The FY 2020 BUILD Transportation Grant Program uses the same definition for urban and rural as the FY 2019 round.
+A project is designated as urban if it is located within or on the boundary of an Urbanized Area (UA), as designated by the U.S. Census Bureau, and that UA had a population greater than 200,000 in the 2010 Census.
 If a project is not designated as urban, it is designated as rural.